oplehtinen/cosmic-applet-media/README.md

 # Cosmic Applet Media

-MPRIs media applet for Cosmic
+MPRIS media applet for Cosmic.
+MPRIS subscription and some other stuff from [Cosmic's applets](https://github.com/pop-os/cosmic-applets/tree/master).

 ## Installation